 This work should be conducted through literature review and consultation with stakeholders.
 Equipment, consumables, travel should be included in the financial offer as a lump sum.

-Travel (incl. flights, local transportation, accommodation and meals) to and from Barcelona to participate in the regional training will be covered by the EU-funded WES project.
+Travel (incl. flights, local transportation, hotel and meals) to and from Barcelona to participate in the regional training will be covered by the Contractor.